 More and more Architects become Archipreneurs by developing their own projects.
 The approach is appealing.
 You are your own client and decide about design and development in all aspects.
-The following 5 architectural offices successfully developed their own residential buildings, offices and mixed-use houses.
+The following 5 Architect as Developer offices successfully developed their own residential buildings, offices and mixed-use houses.

 John Portman & Associates